jinja2cpp/Jinja2Cpp/README.md

 That's all!

-More detailed examples and features describtion can be found in the documentation: [https://jinja2cpp.dev/docs/usage](https://jinja2cpp.dev/docs/usage)
+More detailed examples and features description can be found in the documentation: [https://jinja2cpp.dev/docs/usage](https://jinja2cpp.dev/docs/usage)

 ## Current Jinja2 support
 Currently, Jinja2C++ supports the limited number of Jinja2 features.
 By the way, Jinja2C++ is planned to be full [jinja2 specification](http://jinja.pocoo.org/docs/2.10/templates/)-conformant.
 The current support is limited to: